Finding Relief For Back Pain

 Ideal for those recovering from back injury or surgery, cold therapy is becoming an increasingly more popular way to treat back pain.
 It is especially beneficial when used intermittently with heat therapy.

-While an ice pack or cold pack can be a great way to apply cold therapy, a cold therapy unit will provide a more comfortable and effective treatment.
+While an ice pack or these Colpac Professional Ice Packs can be a great way to apply cold therapy, a cold therapy unit will provide a more comfortable and effective treatment.
 Many cold therapy units have back-specific pads that are easily applied and affixed to the body, allowing full use of hands and arms during treatment.

 A cold therapy unit works by circulating ice cold water through a cooler and into a pad to deliver targeted cold therapy to various areas of the body.
 This type of treatment works to reduce pain as well as swelling and inflammation in the treatment area.